 - Develop a plan for developing these programs.

 - Create the procedures.

 Hiring or appointing a document control officer should be a task for top management and one that the food safety or quality manager needs to emphasize the importance of.
-Be cognizant of the fact that this would be a permanent appointment, not a temporary position while building the program.
+Be cognizant of the fact that this would be a permanent appointment, not a temporary position.
 Document management will remain an ongoing task throughout the development process.
 The document control officer’s role is not to write the procedures but to manage the process of developing the necessary documents.
 He or she could be the quality manager, but that need not be the case.
 The document control officer could be someone from IT, but above all, must be someone who is organized and has computer skills.
 The document control officer should be responsible for: